 On 16 May 1674, before she had reached her tenth birthday, Charlotte was betrothed to Sir Edward Lee, the couple were married on 6 February 1677 when Charlotte was twelve years of age.
 When Charles Stewart, 6th Duke of Lennox died in 1673, Sir Edward was created Earl of Lichfield.
 Charlotte and Edward Lee had eighteen children, including George Henry Lee, 2nd Earl of Lichfield (12 March 1690 - 15 February 1743) and Robert Lee, 4th Earl of Lichfield (3 July 1706 - 3 November 1776).

 She was the favourite niece of James, Duke of York, Charles II's younger brother, who would later succeed to the throne as James II.
-Charlotte was said to rivaled her mother in beauty, "but was far unlike her in every other respect."
+Charlotte was said to rival her mother in beauty, " but was far unlike her in every other respect."
 Charlotte was sweet-tempered one memoirist recorded that Lady Lichfield was "a very good and virtuous lady.
 It is said that the king had a greater value and love for this lady than he had for his other children".

-The third son of Charles II Barbara Villiers, George was born on 28 December 1665 at Merton College, Oxford and named for his mothers cousin George Villiers, Duke of Buckingham.
+The third son of Charles II Barbara Villiers, George was born on 28 December 1665 at Merton College, Oxford and named after his mother's cousin George Villiers, Duke of Buckingham.

 On 1 October 1674, he was created Earl of Northumberland, Baron of Pontefract and Viscount Falmouth In the summer of 1674 he served as a volunteer on the side of the French at the Siege of Luxembourg.
 On 6 April 1683, he was further created Duke of Northumberland.